lightdash/lightdash/.github/ISSUE_TEMPLATE/feature-request.md

 ### **Problem: What problem does this solve?**

-*Add the problem we’re solving (or potential opportunity we're looking at).
-Try to explain all parts of the problem and how if affects different parts of Lightdash.*
+*Describe the problem that this feature requests solves (or potential opportunity we're looking at).*
+*Add a clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]*

 ...